karatelabs/karate/karate-core/README.md

 * exists('#randomButton').click()
 ```

-If you have more than two locators you need to wait for, use the single array argument form, like this:
+If you have more than two locators you need to wait for, use the single-argument-as-array form, like this:

 ```cucumber
 * waitForAny(['#nextButton', '#randomButton', '#blueMoonButton'])